VUEngine/VUEngine-Core/doc/pages/printing.md

 The Printing Layer
 ------------------

-Out of the VB's 32 available Worlds, the VBJaEngine reserves the highest one for text output.
+Out of the Virtual Boy's 32 available Worlds, the VBJaEngine always uses the lowest available one for text output.
 It provides methods to output different variable types to this so-called *Printing Layer*.

 - `Printing_text`
 - `Printing_int`